-General contingency guidance
+1.2 General contingency guidance

-- emergency planning and response from the Department for Education in England - handling strike action in schools from the Department for Education in England - school organisation: local-authority-maintained schools from the Department for Education in England - exceptional closure days from the Department of Education in Northern Ireland - checklist exceptional closure of schools from the Department of Education in Northern Ireland - school terms and school closures from NI Direct - opening schools in extremely bad weather guidance for schools from the Welsh Government - police quidance from National Counter Terrorism Security Office and partners on preparing for threats
+- Emergency planning and response from the Department for Education in England - Opening and closing local-authority-maintained schools from the Department for Education in England - Exceptional closure days from the Department of Education in Northern Ireland - Checklist exceptional closure of schools from the Department of Education in Northern Ireland - School closures from NI Direct - Opening schools in extremely bad weather guidance for schools from the Welsh Government - Procedures for handling bomb threats from the National Counter Terrorism Security Office.

-Disruption to assessments or exams
+2. Disruption to assessments or exams